mb010/Cata2Data/examples/lotssdr2/README.md

 # LOTSS DR2 Data Class

 This folder contains the utilities to produce a full dataloder for LOTSS DR2 using [Cata2Data](https://github.com/mb010/Cata2Data).
-The dataloader was initially developed built for a different project.
+The dataloader was initially developed for a different project.
 It serves to highlight how powerfull of a tool [Cata2Data](https://github.com/mb010/Cata2Data) can be.

 # Quick walkthrough:
+To start, create a local clone of this repository and navigate to this directory.

 Install various packages required, including cata2data into your local environment (if you arent, you should probably use a [venv](https://docs.python.org/3/library/venv.html)).

+To install Cata2Data, activate your virtual environment and run `pip install -e <path/to/Cata2Data/root_dir>`.
+To install the additional packages required use the `requirements.txt` file located within this directory: `pip install -r requirements.txt`.

 ## Download Data